Skillsoft Rebrands As It Celebrates 20-Year Milestone

 The Growing Demand for Workplace Training in the Fourth Industrial Revolution

-CE – Would you agree that workplace training is even more important now than it was two decades ago?
+CE – Would you agree that workplace training is even more important now than it was two decades ago and is the Skillsoft rebrand taking this into account?

 CG – Absolutely.
 Two decades ago we were mostly working physically with our teams, we have very limited changes in our roles, we understood the expectations and we were clear on where the future promotions lay and what we had to do get there.
 There was no such thing as the gig economy, we all wanted permanent pensionable jobs.
 No internet, no mobile phones – when you went on vacation you were uncontactable!
 We wrote letters, we sent paper invoices, we paid bills by check and lots, lots more.
 I remember working on a Wang machine at home when I was about 13 and getting it to print my name using BASIC – such excitement.
 I also remember when I started work for a life insurance company, we had to take turns on the quote machine – because there was one per department.
 In my first tech company at 24, I still remember my boss explaining to me that a comma and closed bracket meant a smiley face.
 I was so happy!